golobby/dotenv/README.md

 ## See Also
 * [GoLobby/Config](https://github.com/golobby/config):
-  A lightweight yet powerful config package for Go projects
+  A lightweight yet powerful configuration management for Go projects
 * [GoLobby/Env](https://github.com/golobby/env):
   A lightweight package for loading OS environment variables into structs for Go projects